XxCHANDLERxX/notes/sci206/README.md

 depending on direction of spin.

 Angular momentum: things that spin tend to keep spinning.
-Demo: Brittany spinning on a chair; putting legs and arms out slows you down because angular momentum must be conserved.
+*Demo:*: Brittany spinning on a chair; putting legs and arms out slows you down because angular momentum must be conserved.
 You can see this with figure skaters.
 They start spinning with their legs and arms out then tuck their arms in.

-Demo: Spinning bucket of water.
+*Demo:*: Spinning bucket of water.
 "There is no centrifugal force, the force keeping you inside the car is going inwards, against your inertia.
 It's centripital force."
 If the gravitational force is greater than that required for circular motion, the water will fall out.

-Demo: Dishes
+*Demo:*: Dishes
 Table cloth leaves.
 Friction of table cloths pulls cup slowly.
 Friction force slows it down to a rest and stops it.